 The New Tower is 'L' shaped in plan.
-Little remains apart from the barrel-vaulted undercroft, partially constructed into the side of the motte, a stone spiral stair which leads up into a small vaulted passageway, and the remains of a porch on the south side.
+Little remains apart from the barrel-vaulted undercroft, partially constructed into the side of the earth mound identified as a motte, a stone spiral stair which leads up into a small vaulted passageway, and the remains of a porch on the south side.
 A sixteenth century survey of the castle describes the structure as a tower of three storeys above the undercroft with a hall to the south-west and a parlour to the north with further accommodation above.